 • Preparation and submission of research protocols to the IRB

-• Periodic special projects, such as a grant submission or a journal article submission
+• Ensuring compliance with the Partners IRB and other federal and institutional guidelines • Periodic special projects, such as a grant submission or a journal article submission

 • Critical thinking skills and ability to independently resolve problems